Series

 How to Talk With Your Child About Dyslexia

 How do you explain dyslexia to your child?
-An age appropriate guide for the conversation, framed around strength rather than shame.
+An age appropriate guide for the conversation, framed around strength rather than shame, with example dialogues.

 10. 10